apache/druid/docs/content/tutorials/tutorial-ingestion-spec.md

 ### Datasource name

-The datasource name is specified by the `dataSource` parameter in the `dataSchema.
+The datasource name is specified by the `dataSource` parameter in the `dataSchema`.

 ```json
 "dataSchema" : {